MEd Psychology of Education

 At the end of each semester all students are asked to complete an on-line evaluation questionnaire for each course unit they have taken.
 This anonymous feedback is circulated to unit leaders and supports quality assurance.

 Formative assessment and written feedback to students is a key feature of this unit.
-Students are provided with formative written feedback when marking has been completed
+Students are provided with an opportunity to complete an outline in advance of the submission deadline for assessed work and formative written feedback is provided when marking has been completed

 As with all units on the MEd, we like to offer a range of books and let you choose the combination that appeals to you.
 As such, you are advised to have a look through them all first (either in the University Library or online).